dmbarbour/glas/docs/GrammarLogicProg.md

 *Note:* The glas data type does not directly support sets.
 Indirectly, we could encode values into bitstrings and model a set as a radix tree, or we could model a set as an ordered list.
 To support pubsub, I assume the language would abstract and accelerate sets.

+### Speech Act Based Interactions?
+Defer.

+I once read about an interesting language proposal called [Elephant](https://www-formal.stanford.edu/jmc/elephant/elephant.html) by the creator of Lisp.
+In this language, interactions are based on speech acts.
+Various speech acts are distinguished, such as assertions, questions, answers, offers, acceptances, commitments, and promises.
+But essentially we have an IO semantics beyond mere structured exchange of data.

+I'm uncertain where I'd want to go with this.
+But it does remind me of the HTTP distinctions between GET, PUT, and POST operations, where some interactions can be systematically cached by intermediate proxies while others cannot.
+We could try to augment interactions or specific exchanges with promises of idempotence, commutativity, monotonicity, cacheability, etc..
+OTOH, structured approaches to guarantee monotonicity or idempotence, such as pubsub sets or abstract CRDTs, might offer a more robust foundation than mere promises by programmers.

 ### Substructural Types

 In context of user-defined abstract data types, via nominative types, it might be useful to mark certain objects with substructural properties similar to pass-by-ref or channels.
 This would be based on the premise that these types *might* have certain properties, and should be treated thusly, even if their current implementation does not.
 This might be expressed via flags when constructing the nominative type data.